ondrejmlynarc/PMT-coding-test/README.md

-# Parameta Solutions: Coding Test
+# PMT: Coding Test

-This repo contains solutions for two data science tasks from the Parameta Solutions coding test.
+This repo contains solutions for two data science tasks from the PMT coding test.

 ## Setup